Astute-Systems/MediaX/USER_GUIDE.md

 You can also run the provided examples back to back using the script  ./example/rtp-test.sh

+> CAUTION: Gstreamer will number scan lines from 0 whereas DEF-STAN 00-082 will start at 1, this is a known incompatibility and when mixed will appear to be one scan line out on a GVA display.

 \section v4l2 Video 4 Linux 2
 A class is provided to grab video from live sources using v4l2 drivers.
 See v4l2_source.cc.